How big is the Arctic Ocean? And eight other Arctic facts

 4. What kind of threats does the Arctic face?

-The Arctic faces threats from oil and gas development, fisheries management, and mining and shipping traffic.
+The Arctic faces threats from oil and gas development, commercial fisheries management, mining, and shipping traffic.
 But climate change is the single greatest threat to the Arctic.
-Warming in the Arctic is expected to be two to three times greater than the rest of the world.
-Even a slight shift in temperature could potentially result in an ice-free Arctic within this century.
+Warming in the Arctic is up to four times faster than the rest of the world.
+Current models suggest that the Arctic will be seasonally ice-free within this century.
 For four decades, WWF has been part of the movement to fight this global crisis.
-Our vision is a world powered by renewable energy, where communities and ecosystems are resilient in the face of climate changes.
+Our vision is of healthy Arctic ecosystems that support the cultural, social, and economic needs of the people living there, and that protect the diversity of Arctic life.

 5. Why does the Arctic matter?

-The Arctic is home to several million people.
-Many Arctic residents are indigenous people who have adapted to live in one of the harshest environments in the world.
-The Arctic is also a rich habitat for wildlife and contains vast resources like enormous freshwater reserves, fossil fuels, and fisheries.
+The Arctic is home to several million people that speak over 40 languages.
+Many Arctic residents are Indigenous People who have thrived in one of the harshest environments in the world for thousands of years.
+The region also plays a vital role in regulating the earth's climate and currents and is a rich habitat for wildlife.

 6. What species live in the Arctic?